kehTAELO/printf/README.md

 <<<<<<< HEAD
 0x11.
 C - printf
 =======
-This is a 0x11.C -printf group project by Taelo Lebelo and Charmaine Motlhabi and it contains the following tasks:
+This is a 0x11.C -printf group project by Taelo Lebelo and Charmaine Motlhabi.

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life